manojvmanduva/blog/index.md

 ![Description of your image](/assets/images/mirror.png)

 Welcome to my blog!
-Here’s some introductory text for visitors.
+I hope you'll find something interesting to read here.
+If you want to see my work, visit https://manojmanduva.com